vaniapril/genuis/README.md

       type: <type>
 ```

-Token elements are listed inside a single JSON file at the root of the assets folder:
+Token elements are usually listed inside a single JSON file at the root of the assets folder:

 ```
 assets
 └── token_name.json
 ```

-With elements inside:
+With a list of elements inside:
 ```json
 {
     "element_1": <value>,